Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 However, there is more to the ebook market – about 30% more, where a little ebook promotion can help add to your income.
 But it won’t happen if you don’t give it a little push.

-An easy way to spread the word about your ebooks on Apple, B&N, Kobo, or any other retailer your ebook is available from, you can use universal book links to give book buyers a choice of retailers.
+An easy way to spread the word about your ebooks on Apple, B&N, Kobo, or any other retailer from which your ebook is available is by using universal book links to give book buyers a choice of retailers.

-Use links to your ebooks on Apple, Kobo, or Google Play from time to time on Facebook or Twitter.
+Use links to your ebooks on Apple, Kobo, or Google Play, occasionally on Facebook or Twitter.

 In other words, spread the news about your ebooks a little further than only on Amazon Kindle.